sblodgett/ai-ethics/README.md

 [We tested bots like Siri and Alexa to see who would stand up to sexual harassment](https://github.com/sblodgett/ai-ethics/blob/master/readings/week12/tested_sexual_harassment.pdf)

-Additional readings that on issues other than gender:
+Additional readings that touch on issues other than gender:

 [Why Tech Leadership Has a Bigger Race than Gender Problem](https://www.wired.com/story/tech-leadership-race-problem/)